 Average temperature in Split in July is 25°C (76°F).
 Daily highs are around 30°C (86°F) and go down to 19°C (66°F).
 About 5 days of light rain is expected during the whole month, but most of those days are usually in the first week of July.

 You can bring an umbrella just in case, but overall you should pack light clothes; t-shirts, skirts and swim suits will likely be worn during your whole holiday.
 Ideally you’ll only see sunshine, so dress accordingly!

 Not a topic you expected, I’m sure.
 Nevertheless the fact is Split is considered Croatia’s unofficial drug capital, and drug abuse is not uncommon here.
 As you’d expect this reaches new heights during Ultra Europe.

 Using drugs in Croatia is not legal, and if caught (with low amounts) you can expect a €100 – €300 fine.
-There may be other consequences as well so I’d highly advise against buying or using any illegal substances, but for those who visit electronic music festivals often I’m sure you already know more than I’m prepared to tell you about how to buy drugs in Croatia.
+There may be other consequences as well so I’d highly advise against buying or using any illegal substances.
+Those of you who often visit electronic music festivals surely already know more than I’m prepared to tell you about how to buy drugs in Croatia.

 In 2016 (July 15th – 18th) during Ultra Europe there were 296 people taken into custody by the police, 189 of which were foreign citizens.
 Total fines issued equaled €78,636, which averages to about €265 per person.

 In February 2017 Croatian drug abuse prevention agency reported that drug usage in Split increased 20 times during Ultra 2016 compared to other periods.
 This conclusion is based on testing and analyzing sewage waters.